diku-dk/futhark-website/blog/2018-12-08-why-futhark-sometimes-goes-wrong.rst

 "Cannot compile assertion inside parallel kernel"
 -------------------------------------------------

-The allocation issue are rooted deeply in performance concerns (allocation *is* an expensive notion), reflected in the GPU hardware architecture, awkward to work around, and require both trickery and subtlety in the compiler to work around.
+The allocation issue is rooted deeply in performance concerns (allocation *is* an expensive operation), reflected in the GPU hardware architecture, awkward to work around, and require both trickery and subtlety in the compiler to work around.
 The other issue I will talk about has none of these properties.
 It is only mildly related to